EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Introduction

-To address this critical deficit in risk awareness, recent studies have explored post-hoc calibration methods~\cite{10887078,liFairUncertaintyQuantification2025,pmlr-v259-cheong25a} to construct confidence intervals.
+To address this critical deficit in risk awareness, recent studies have explored post-hoc calibration methods~\cite{10887078,liFairUncertaintyQuantification2025,pmlr-v259-cheong25a} to construct confidence intervals, as illustrated in Fig.~\ref{fig:fig1}(b).
 However, this decoupled paradigm introduces a fundamental limitation.
 Because the feature encoder is trained without any awareness of predictive risk, the representations it produces carry no reliability signal.
-The post-hoc calibrator, operating solely on these uncertainty-agnostic features, often struggles to provide instance-adaptive defenses against complex cross-modal interference.
+The post-hoc calibrator, operating solely on these uncertainty-agnostic features, often struggles to provide instance-adaptive robustness against complex behavioral ambiguity.
+Therefore, establishing a trustworthy, risk-aware estimation paradigm capable of rigorous uncertainty quantification and robust evidence extraction from the ground up is a critical imperative~\cite{jpm15020058}.

-To achieve inherently trustworthy multimodal depression estimation, we propose EviDep, a novel end-to-end framework built upon an evidential learning paradigm illustrated in Fig.~\ref{fig:fig1}(c).
+Driven by this imperative, we propose EviDep, a novel end-to-end framework built upon an evidential learning paradigm, as illustrated in Fig.~\ref{fig:fig1}(c).
 Diverging from existing deterministic or post-hoc methods, EviDep conceptualizes the regression task as an evidence-collection process.
-By directly inferring the parameters of a higher-order Normal-Inverse-Gamma (NIG) distribution, our framework explicitly quantifies both the aleatoric and epistemic uncertainties alongside the severity score in a unified, end-to-end manner.
-However, a key challenge in this setting is that reliable evidential reasoning is highly sensitive to evidence redundancy.
-Standard multimodal fusion is highly vulnerable to information entanglement, such as transient signal noise~\cite{Panaite2020} and cross-modal redundancy~\cite{ma2021trustworthy, Wu_Shi_Dong_Zheng_Wei_2024}.
-Failing to constrain this entanglement misleads the network into double-counting overlapping information, artificially inflating diagnostic confidence.
+By directly inferring the parameters of a higher-order Normal-Inverse-Gamma (NIG) distribution, our framework explicitly quantifies both aleatoric and epistemic uncertainties, as well as the depression severity score, in a unified, end-to-end manner.
+However, applying this evidential paradigm to multimodal depression estimation presents a structural challenge.
+Because the evidential paradigm inherently accumulates extracted features as behavioral evidence, it is highly sensitive to the quality of the fusion process~\cite{11217233}.
+Yet standard multimodal fusion paradigms are notoriously vulnerable to information entanglement when processing such naturalistic, interference-prone clinical signals.
+Specifically, task-irrelevant artifacts easily entangle with multi-scale behavioral dynamics, while overlapping cross-modal cues inevitably lead to severe evidence redundancy~\cite{ma2021trustworthy, Wu_Shi_Dong_Zheng_Wei_2024}.
+Failing to constrain this entanglement leads the network to double-count overlapping information, thereby artificially inflating estimation confidence.